HML is proud to offer a wide variety of STEAM programs for youth.

 First come, first served

-On four Mondays this summer, we’ll put out STEAM Ahead To Go bags at the library with a hands-on STEAM activity inside.
+On four Mondays this fall, we’ll put out STEAM Ahead To Go bags at the library with a hands-on STEAM activity inside.
 Just drop in any time to grab a bag!
 Later in the week, Bridget will guide you through the activity in a video or a video chat.

 This weekly program gives kids an opportunity to work on a high-tech project from start to finish.
 Working with an instructor, kids set the pace and make the big creative decisions.
 They do the designing, the wiring (including the soldering!), the coding, and anything else their project requires.